• Overview

 15. When will the traffic, air quality, and greenhouse gas emissions analysis be complete?

-These analyses and other topic areas are important parts of the environmental review process, which TAM expects to initiate in 2023 and complete within two years.
+These analyses and other topic areas are important parts of the environmental review process, which TAM expects to complete in 2027.
 The traffic analysis will consider both local and regional traffic movements in Larkspur and San Rafael.

 16. How is the team considering equity?